manatki/manatki/docs/HKDderivation.md

 ### FieldInfo

-Finally we can add typeclasses that has basic description for each field.
+Finally, we can add type classes that have a basic description for each field.
 One possible way is the following

 ```scala
 case class FieldInfo[A](name: String, annotations: Vector[AnyRef] = Vector.empty)